 Chemical symbols font for PCs by J. Eric Slone (Alexandria, VA).
 Freeware only from Bio-Rad/Sadtler.
 "Chemfont is a Windows font package that simplifies the entry of chemical equations.
 The font includes all upper and lower case Greek characters, superscripts, subscripts, many chemistry-specific symbols like reaction arrows; and of course, the Roman typeface for normal typing.
 Chemfont comes in two styles: serif, which is like Times New Roman, and sans-serif, which is like Arial."
 [Google]

 Chris E. Lozos

 Christopher Rogers is a multidisciplinary designer in New York.
 After working for three years as a sign maker in Virginia, Chris moved to New York, attending SVA for Graphic Design, studying in the area of graphic identity, information design, illustration, packaging, and book design.
-Chris Rogers made the sans face Indicator in 2010 for Best Made.
-[Google] [More] ⦿
+Chris Rogers made the sans typeface Indicator in 2010 for Best Made.
+[Google]

 Christian Max Hancock

-Designer from Richmond, VA (aka fontcollector) on whom I bestow the title King of octagonal typefaces.
+Designer from Richmond, VA (aka fontcollector) on whom I bestowed the title King of octagonal typefaces.
 Daniel Herbert Schechner was born in 1946 in Norfolk, VA, and died in 2016 in Richmond, VA.

 Brooklyn, NY-based graphic designer, who also claims Norfolk, VA, as his home.
 He deconstructed a hairdryer---its pieces made up the glyphs of Split Ends (2011).
 About Silverback (2011), he says: Using the economical downturn of 2008 as a point of inspiration, I created a font that captured historical monetary references and personal feelings toward Wall Street.
 I studied old stock certificates and began to simplify the forms.
 Keeping the design cold and intimidating, I included nods to razor blades and the illuminati.